 The City and County of San Francisco Environmental Planning Division contracted with Environmental Science Associates (ESA) for the; Ocean Beach Climate Change Adaptation Project Historic Resources Evaluation Report prepared for the City and County of San Francisco and United States Department of the Interior National Park Service, October 2020 (ESA 2020).
 The report meets the federal requirements for Section 106 (36 C.F.R. § 800.11).
-It includes; (a) a detailed description of the undertaking, (b) the undertaking's Area of Potential Effects (including staging areas) (c) records search and survey of previous studies and recorded historic properties within the APE, (d) a discussion of the Historic Properties on shore at Ocean Beach and their eligibility pursuant to NHPA (36 C.F.R. § 60.4), (e) a preliminary determination "no historic properties affected [36 C.F.R.§ 800.(d)(1)]."
-Consulting and interested parties including Native American tribes will be provided no historic properties affected information pursuant to 36 C.F.R. § 800.4(d)(1).
+It includes; (a) a detailed description of the undertaking, (b) the undertaking's Area of Potential Effects (including staging areas) (c) records search and survey of previous studies and recorded historic properties within the APE, (d) a discussion of the Historic Properties on shore at Ocean Beach and their eligibility pursuant to NHPA (36 C.F.R. §60.4), (e) a preliminary determination "no historic properties affected [36 C.F.R.§ 800.(d)(1)]."
+Consulting and interested parties including Native American tribes will be were provided no historic properties affected information pursuant to 36 C.F.R. § 800.4(d)(1).
 Confidential information is on file at USACE.
+The USACE contacted the Federated Tribes of Graton Rancheria, Muwekma Ohlone, and the Ohlone Indian Tribes as Native American groups having cultural ties to the project area.
+The USACE received a response from the Federated Tribes of the Graton Rancheria and they do not have an interest in that portion of San Francisco Bay.
+The Ohlone Indian Tribes requested a copy of the completed cultural report which the link was provided.
+They asked to be contacted if cultural materials were discovered during the project, and requested the USACE archaeologist periodically monitor during construction which USACE will conduct.
+No other responses were received.

-(X) Historic monuments, parks, national seashores, wild and scenic rivers, wilderness area, research sites, etc: The proposed action lies within the Golden Gate National Recreational Area and would enhance the beach by reducing the threat to public safety and improving recreational uses.
+- (X) Historic monuments, parks, national seashores, wild and scenic rivers, wilderness area, research sites, etc: The proposed action lies within the Golden Gate National Recreational Area and would enhance the beach by reducing the threat to public safety and improving recreational uses.
 The proposed action would provide indirect benefits to GGNRA and its missions and mandates for enhancing its recreational resource.
 Temporary effects of the proposed action on the GGNRA are discussed in a number of sections above and are not expected to significantly negatively affect the GGNRA.
-The no action alternative would result in no changes to the areas of the GGNRA in or around the proposed action area.

-(X) Archaeological sites: The USACE environmental reports from the past 30 years are silent regarding submerged cultural resources having been encountered during dredging and disposal operations.
+The no action alternative would result in no changes to the areas of the GGNRA in or around the proposed action area. - (X) Archaeological sites: The USACE environmental reports from the past 30 years are silent regarding submerged cultural resources having been encountered during dredging and disposal operations.
 We therefore have no reason to believe that historic properties exist within the Ocean Beach offshore disposal area where the hopper dredge and delivery pipeline will anchor during pump ashore operations.